 Dependencies declared in any order.
 (The order that makes sense to humans).

-Encourages polymorphism and makes it easy to have multiple configurations of the same base-class or protocol.
+Makes it easy to have multiple configurations of the same base-class or protocol.

-Supports both initializer and property injection.
+Supports both initializer and property injection, plus life-cycle management.

-Lean - It has a very low footprint, so is appropriate for CPU and memory constrained devices.
+Lean.
+It has a very low footprint, so is appropriate for CPU and memory constrained devices.

 Returns weather reports from a remote cloud service.